As an artist, you can't avoid all mistakes. But you can minimize them, and take years off your career-building time.

 Overpricing or Underpricing Your Work

 A director at Hirschl and Adler Galleries once said that overpricing one's art shows a lack of confidence.
-Which actually makes sense.
+Which makes sense.

-Underpricing, naturally, stems from feeling unworthy.
+Underpricing also stems from feeling unworthy.
 Make it a habit, and unworthiness become ingrained.
 Same goes for giving too much of your art away.

-Let Your Art Be Extraordinary,
+Let Your Art be Extraordinary;